 (a) Despite fundamental differences in opinion among the EPPR IWG members regarding objectives, the use and applicability of the OBD gtr, solutions were found that are satisfactory for the parties involved.
 It was possible to find wording that allows the Contracting Parties to harmonise OBD requirements to the largest extend possible and to apply it for the purposes needed.
 In many sessions the debate was held in the EPPR IWG meetings regarding the justification of introducing OBD requirements and the prioritisation in applicability of OBD.

-(b) Traditionally the OBD requirements of light-duty motor vehicle categories 1 and 2, that have served as the basis for this gtr, have exclusively served the purpose of environmental protection with an associated rationale and practical implementation:
+(b) Traditionally the OBD requirements of light-duty motor vehicle categories 1 and 2, that have served as the basis for this gtr, have exclusively served the purpose of environmental protection with an associated rationale and practical implementation.
+The core OBD elements are given below:

 (i) Diagnostic Trouble Code (DTC)